 - Subd.
 1. Achievement and integration revenue. (a) Establishes a formula for determining an eligible district's achievement and integration revenue. - (b) Annually transfers 0.3 percent of each district's initial achievement and integration revenue to the department for oversight and accountability. - Subd.
 2. Incentive revenue.
-Makes an eligible district's maximum incentive revenue equal to \$10 per pupil unit.
-Makes eligibility for revenue contingent on a district implementing a voluntary plan to reduce racial and economic enrollment disparities using approved intra-district and inter-district activities. - Subd.
+Makes an eligible district's maximum incentive revenue equal to \$10 per adjusted pupil unit.
+Makes eligibility for revenue contingent on a district implementing a voluntary plan to reduce racial and economic enrollment disparities using approved intra-district and inter-district activities.

+- Subd.
 3. Achievement and integration revenue.
 Establishes the amount of revenue. - Subd.
 4. Achievement and integration aid.
 Establishes the amount of aid. - Subd.
 5. Achievement and integration levy.
 Establishes the amount of levy.
 Shifts 100 percent of the levy certified for Minneapolis, St. Paul, and Duluth into the prior calendar year. - Subd.
-6. Revenue uses. (a) Requires at least 80 percent of a district's revenue to be used for innovative and integrated learning environments, school enrollment choices, family engagement activities, and other approved program providing direct services to students. - (b) Allows up to 20 percent of the revenue to be used for professional development and staff development activities and placement services. - (c) Restricts administrative expenditures to no more than 10 percent of the total revenue amount. - Subd.
+6. Revenue uses. (a) Requires at least 80 percent of a district's revenue to be used for innovative and integrated learning environments, school enrollment choices, family engagement activities, and other approved programs providing direct services to students. - (b) Allows up to 20 percent of the revenue to be used for professional development and staff development activities and placement services. - (c) Restricts administrative expenditures to no more than 10 percent of the total revenue amount. - Subd.
 7. Revenue reserved.
-Reserves revenue for authorized programs.
+Reserves revenue for authorized programs. - Subd.
+8. Commissioner to withhold revenue. (a) Directs the commissioner to review a district's plan results by August 1 at the end of the third implementation year and determine if the district met its plan goals. - (b) Allows a district that meets its goals to submit a new three-year plan to the commissioner for review. - (c) For districts that do not meet their goals, requires the commissioner to: - (1) develop an improvement plan and timeline, in consultation with the affected district, that identifies strategies and practices for meeting plan goals; and - (2) use up to 20 percent of a district's revenue to implement the improvement plan until the district's goals are reached.